-AGENDA

 11:00 a.m. - 11:05 a.m.
 Call to Order Monica Drvota,

 Welcome and staff introductions Associate Director

 Office for Exceptional Children

 Purpose

 To provide feedback on recommended scores for

 Students with the most Significant Cognitive Disabilities

 to

 Demonstrate competency on the English Language

 Arts and Mathematics Alternate Assessment,

-Earn the Science and Citizenship seals through

-scores on the Science and Social Studies Alternate
+Earn the Science and Citizenship seals through scores on the Science and Social Studies Alternate

-Assessments and
+Assessments and Most graduation requirements for the class of

-Meet graduation requirements for the class of
+Meet graduation requirements for the class of 2023 and beyond.

 2023 and beyond.

 Discussion Protocol

 The moderator will mute phones.

 To ask a question or make a comment:

-• Please type your question in the chat box.
+Please type your question in the chat box.
 The

 moderator will read your question, and

 someone will respond or follow up after the

 webinar.

 If instructed, you may unmute your

 microphone to ask a question or make a

 comment.

 11:05 a.m 12:25 p.m.
 SAPEC Learning or Information Items Graham Wood,

-- Program Administrator 3
+Program Administrator 3

 Ohio's Alternate Assessments for Students with the Graduate Success

 Most Significant Cognitive Disabilities (AASCD) and

 Graduation Requirements Classes of 2023 and Wendy Stoica,

 Beyond Education Program Specialist

 Overview of data and feedback from employers, Office of Assessment

-adult service providers and higher education
+adult service providers and higher education A C

 personnel.
 Amy Szymanski,

-Recommendations to establish scores for the Education Program Specialist
+Recommendations to establish scores for the AASCD Education Program Specialist Office for Exceptional Children

-Office for Exceptional Children
+Facilitated Discussion Office for Exceptional Cimaren

-Facilitated Discussion

 Questions/Next steps

 12:25 p.m. - 1:00 p.m.
 Closing remarks Jo Hannah Ward, Director

 Adjourn Office for Exceptional Children

 Next SAPEC meeting

+March 24, 2022